Sign in

 Cost

 Monocrystalline cells are more complicated and expensive to produce than polycrystalline cells.
-Mono panels can cost $1&#;$1.50 per watt, while poly panels fall between $0.90 and $1 per watt.
-However, your price will vary wildly, especially with the current oversupply on the market.
-These costs may not seem that different, but those pennies add up when installing a 5 kWh system.
-Also, the difference in efficiency means you&#;ll need more poly panels to power your home.
+Mono panels can cost $1 - $1.50 per watt, while poly panels fall between $0.90 and $1 per watt.
+However, prices can vary significantly due to market conditions.
+Though the difference in cost may seem slight, it adds up when installing a large system.
+Additionally, the difference in efficiency means you need more poly panels to power your home.

-Homeowners can reduce solar panel costs by using solar incentives, credits, and rebates.
-The federal solar tax credit provides a tax reduction equal to 30% of your solar panel installation costs, regardless of your solar panel type.
-Additional solar incentives and credits are available at the state and city levels.
-Check the Database of State Incentives for Renewables and Efficiency (DSIRE) for more information.
+Homeowners can reduce solar panel costs by utilizing solar incentives, credits, and rebates.
+The federal solar tax credit offers a tax reduction equal to 30% of your solar panel installation costs, regardless of your solar panel type.
+Additional incentives may also be available at the state and city levels.

 Efficiency

-Solar panel efficiency indicates how well your panels convert solar energy into electricity.
-This rating is expressed in a percentage.
-For example, a panel with an efficiency rating of 22% will convert 22% of the sunlight it absorbs into usable energy.
-Efficiency rates vary due to differences in solar cell technology.
-Monocrystalline panels are the most efficient solar panels due to their improved solar cell technology, with rates over 20%.
-Polycrystalline solar panels have lower efficiency ratings in the range of 15%&#;17%.
+Solar panel efficiency indicates how well your panels convert solar energy into electricity, expressed in a percentage.
+For example, a panel with an efficiency rating of 22% converts 22% of the sunlight it absorbs into usable energy.
+Monocrystalline panels are the most efficient, achieving rates over 20%, while polycrystalline panels range from 15% to 17%.

 Many panels come with a 25-year warranty.
-However, the warranty period is not the same as how long solar panels last.
-Well-maintained solar panels will typically outlive their warranty by several years.
+However, the warranty period does not necessarily reflect how long solar panels will last.
+Well-maintained solar panels often exceed their warranty period by several years.

 Temperature Coefficient